JKeoLeyva/SWEN-Project/docs/DesignDoc.md

 page, while the Post routes are used to get the page information from the user and update the pages accordingly.

-Many Routes rely on PostSignInRoute for its static PLAYER_ATTR, or for redirecting.

 #### Static model
 ![The UI UML](UI.png)